-Kongsgård ruin fra middelalderen
+Kongsgård ruin fra middelalderen/ Royal manor ruin

-Guidet tur torsdager og fredager fra 1. juli til 31. juli 2022 kl.
+Guidet tur kl.
 11:30 (norsk) og kl.
-12:15 (engelsk)
+12:30 (engelsk) følgende datoer

 Inngår i fellesbilletten som kan kjøpes på Nordvegen Historiesenter.
+Se våre priser her

 Oppmøteplass etter å ha løst billett på Nordvegen Historiesenter er utenfor byggegjerdene.
 Der skal du kunne se et skilt «Møtepunkt guidet tur»